CagriCatik/Python/webpage/docs/python-guide/15_File-Management/02_Reading-Files.md

 ## Advantages of Using the `with` Statement

-1. **Automatic Resource Management**: Ensures files are closed properly.
+1. **Automatic Resource Management**: Ensures files are closed properly, even in case of errors.
 2. **Simplified Code**: Eliminates the need to explicitly close files.
-3. **Exception Safety**: Handles file closure even when exceptions occur.
+3. **Exception Safety**: Automatically handles file closure when exceptions occur, improving code reliability.

 ## Conclusion